Welcome to Tomatopalooza ™

 Tomatopalooza™ is the annual tomato tasting event held each year near Raleigh, NC.
 This is the web site where you can find details of upcoming events, as well as links to pictures of past events.
 If you have any questions, please send an email to Lee Newman at leetomato@gmail.com or Craig LeHoullier at nctomatoman@gmail.com.

-News – Updated July 25, 2011
+News – Updated July 3, 2013

-The ninth annual Tomatopalooza™ heirloom tomato tasting is complete!
+Announcing the annual Tomatopalooza™ heirloom tomato tasting!

 About the tasting: all are encouraged to bring samples of tomatoes to taste from their gardens.
 The more folks that can bring tomatoes, the more we will have to taste.
 We hope to get as many different varieties of tomatoes to taste.
 The supply of varieties will, of course, be dependent upon what’s ripe on that date!
-This year we will have some more unique surprises, so don’t miss it!
-We look forward to seeing you all in July!

 Basic Tomato Sorbet